apache/spark/CONTRIBUTING.rst

 * "constraints-source-providers" - those are constraints generated by using providers installed from current sources.
-While adding new providers their dependencies might change, so this set of providers is the current set of the constraints for airflow and providers from the current master sources.
+While adding new providers their dependencies might change, so this set of providers is the current set of the constraints for airflow and providers from the current main sources.
   Those providers are used by CI system to keep "stable" set of constraints.
 Thet are named ``constraints-source-providers-<PYTHON_MAJOR_MINOR_VERSION>.txt``